-A Chavurah is a group of approximately 8 to 30 individuals (comprised of families, couples, or singles) who get together on a regular basis to celebrate life.
-The difference between a Chavurah and any other social group is that all members make a commitment to:
+A Chavurah is a group of approximately 8 to 18 individuals (comprised of families, couples, or singles) who get together on a regular basis to celebrate life.
+The difference between a Chavurah and any other social group is that all members must make a commitment to the group to meet regularly, usually at least once a month.